jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 Always review explanations.
 First for the correct answer, second for your wrong answer, but also for all the other answers.
 Specifically look for how you could have ruled out each incorrect answer.
+The point of the question isn't just the information limited to the correct choice; the point of the question is the integration and contrasts between all answer choices.

 Find the topic in your notes, underline the tested fact, emphasize the most important physical or lab findings, etc.  Put a tally mark in the margin